 Oklahoma

-• Children must use a rear-facing car seat if they are under 2 years or until they outgrow the manufacturer’s height and weight recommendations.
+- Children under 2 years old must use a rear-facing car seat until they outgrow the manufacturer’s height and weight recommendations.

 Oregon